Can the Olympic Games go on, even with a vaccine?

 Infectious disease specialists say there are certain protocols that need to happen to ensure the games are a go this year.

-“This isn’t just four years of training it’s our entire lives,” said Olypic Beach Volleyball player Alix Klineman.
+“This isn’t just four years of training, it’s our entire lives,” said Olympic Beach Volleyball player Alix Klineman.

 “I’ve waited my whole life, my whole career, for this moment,” said Klineman.